 Alsos position here now is complex.
 I might write you what I see happening, but it all results in confirming our present policy of hands off and no participation in their re-organization.
 Boris left here for home to try to convince authorities that the Alsos job is over.
 But in this theater, Betts, Conrad and Bowles are not agreeing that the job for which Alsos was set up to do is in any way completed.
 More scientists have now arrived.
-According the energies of Tarryton equipment and personnel.
+Precision fuzes, BW and NACA investigations are now absorbing the energies of Tarryton equipment and personnel.